TommyDanielsson1986/htmx-scoreboard/readme.md

 ## To run the overlay
 Just use `npm run dev`
-To get to dashboard its: `http://localhost:5000/dashboard` To get to Top8 its: `http://localhost:5000/dashboard/top8?tournament=&event=&game=` (this is default skin, use game promt and a skin will be offered).
-To get to overlay: `http://localhost:5000/overlays/*Game name*`
+To get to dashboard its: `http://localhost:5000/dashboard` To get to overlay: `http://localhost:5000/overlays/*Game name*`

 ## What game skins do I have?